Eliakim Carmoly: Works

+Controversy

 Carmoly has been accused of fabrications by several scholars.
 In particular, his itinerary of Isaac Chelo is commonly believed to be a forgery.
 According to the Jewish Encyclopedia: "Carmoly's works have been severely attacked by the critics; and it must be admitted that his statements can not always be relied upon.
 Still, he rendered many services to Jewish literature and history; and the mistrust of his works is often unfounded."